jspm/jspm.org/docs/guide.md

 jspm bin --cmd
 ```

 This command can be used directly to execute Node.js with the jspm resolution.
-All jspm needs to work in any execution environment, builder or other tool is the [jspm resolver](TODO) hook to integrate the jspm_packages resolution.
+All jspm needs to work in any execution environment, builder or other tool is the [jspm resolver](https://github.com/jspm/jspm-resolve) hook to integrate the jspm_packages resolution.

 ## http-server bin Script

-To run a local server lets install `http-server` from npm with jspm:
+To run a local server install `http-server` from npm with jspm:

 ```
 jspm install http-server --dev